 - Digital data both on a local hard drive and on the Nursery’s server is password protected.
 The network drive is backed up daily off-site.

-- Access to the Nursery’s management system, Connect Childcare, is password protected and access to sensitive and confidential data on Connect Childcare is restricted to only those members of staff who require the information to perform their duties effectively.
+- Access to the Nursery’s Management System, is password protected and access to sensitive and confidential data on the Nursery Management System is restricted to only those members of staff who require the information to perform their duties effectively.

 - All electronic devices are password protected to protect the information on the device in case of theft.
 Electronic devices are kept securely when not in use, e.g. in a locked cabinet.